-The King was the most important person in the Medieval Royal Household, it was his job to protect his land, wealth and family from people wanting to take it from him from within his own country and from other Royal families or wealthy people willing to invade from countries abroad.
+The King was the most important person in the royal household, it was his job to protect his land, wealth, and family from people wanting to take it from him from within his own country and foreign invasions.

 The Queen was also usually required to show a strong interest in the Church and could have also been responsible for arranging Charitable activities in the Kingdom.

-A Medieval Prince would usually be the son of the King/Queen and would have been the next in line to the throne if he was the first born male in the Royal household, in this respect first born male Prince’s were always thought of as being the most important people after the King.
+A medieval Prince would commonly be the son of a ruling King and Queen and could have been the next in line to the throne if he was the firstborn male in the Royal household, in this respect a firstborn male Prince was always thought of as being the most important people after the King.

-The First born boy prince would be raised learning all the skills needed to rule the kingdom and control a government if required.
-He would also usually be trained in the Art of warfare and be a skilled fighter in his own right.
-Most Princes would have to run their own Castles and Estates and this would give them a good grounding in Estate management and lay the foundations for running a bigger kingdom.
+The firstborn prince would be raised learning all the skills needed to rule the kingdom and control a government if required.
+He would also usually be trained in the art of warfare and be a skilled fighter in his own right.

-A Medieval Princess was expected to make the Royal dynasty stronger through marriage and as such they were raised expecting to be married off to Prince’s and kings of other Royal families or to the sons of other families that wielded power and influence that could deemed to be of importance.
+The Medieval Princess was expected to make the Royal dynasty stronger through marriage and as such they were raised expecting to be married off to Princes and Kings of other Royal families, or to the sons of other families that wielded power and influence.

-As such a Medieval Princess would receive a well rounded education and were taught a wide range of skills such as sewing and embroidery.
+As such a Medieval Princess would receive a well-rounded education and be taught a wide range of skills such as sewing and embroidery.
 A princess would be expected to show a strong interest in religion and regularly attend Mass and pray frequently.

-If a Princess became Queen through marriage she would obviously have duties that would be expected of a Queen such as an interest in charity work, bearing children and overseeing their upbringing and education and may have to act as Regent to her husband the King in his absence.
+If a Princess became Queen through marriage she would obviously have duties that would be expected of a Queen such as an interest in charity work, bearing children, and overseeing their upbringing and education.

-A Royal Queen Mother was the Mother of the reigning sovereign in the Middle Ages.
-The Queen Mother still had various roles which were usually much reduced as the Queen Mother aged, but the Queen mother was an important source of knowledge and gave important advice to the King.
+A Royal Queen Mother was the Mother of the reigning sovereign in medieval times.
+The Queen Mother still had various roles which were usually much reduced as she aged, but the Queen mother was an important source of knowledge and gave important advice to the King or Queen.

-The Medieval Royal Bloodlines ruled their lands well through a well organised Feudal structure, they were highly intelligent, ambitious and ruthless and controlled the population within a class system that they controlled through a network of Nobility and Military.
+The Medieval Royal Bloodlines ruled their lands well through a well-organized Feudal structure, they were highly intelligent, ambitious, and ruthless and controlled the population within a class system that they controlled through a network of Nobility and Military.

-Without Medieval Royalty there probably would not have been so many advancements in society and there would probably have been more infighting amongst smaller groups of people within the Kingdoms.
+Without Medieval Royalty, there probably would not have been so many advancements in society and there would probably have been more infighting amongst smaller groups of people within smaller Kingdoms.

-However it has to be said that Medieval Royalty could be considered to have been greedy and mean spirited as they did not distribute much of their wealth to the people but spent their time building more structures to enable them to take more control of a countries wealth and it’s people.
+However, it has to be said that medieval royalty could be considered to have been greedy and mean-spirited as they did not distribute much of their wealth to the people but spent their time building more structures to enable them to take more control of a country’s wealth and it’s people.